Majouliaymen/angular-coding-assignment/README.md

   - Position
   - Score of the employee.
 - To show the age, you should create a pipe.
 - To show the score, you should create **a custom component**: an employee score is a number out of 100.
-A score is displayed as a [rating](https://primeng.org/rating) of its score out of 10 (in mode readonly).\
+A score is displayed as a [rating](https://v17.primeng.org/rating) of its score out of 10 (in mode readonly).\
-Example: If an employee has a score of 76 then 7 out of 10 stars should be displayed as rating.
+Example: If an employee has 76 as score then 7 out of 10 stars should be displayed as rating.
-- Show the list in a [card](https://primeng.org/card) format rather than a simple list.
+- Show the list in a [card](https://v17.primeng.org/card) format rather than a simple list.
 Card should be **a custom component** with input parameters.
-- At the top of employees list area add an [input text](https://primeng.org/inputtext) to filter by employee's name.
+- At the top of employees list area add an [input text](https://v17.primeng.org/inputtext) to filter by employee's name.

 ### Employees statistics area
 - At the top of employees page display a statistic area (it should be **a custom component**).
-It should provide these information:
+It should provide these informations:
   - How many employees do we have?
   - How many male employees do we have?
   - How many female employees do we have?